Cannabis / Marijuana

 What are the risks of using cannabis?
 Can they be avoided or reduced?

 When smoking or eating cannabis in the most common ways, there is no possibility of dangerously overdosing, but it is easy to take too much and suffer horrible effects, especially when eating it.
 You may feel sick, confused, frightened, overwhelmed, dizzy and delirious.
-Inhaling smoke can also be very uncomfortable and irritating particularly if you’re not used to smoking and therefore it may induce coughing fits.
+Inhaling smoke can also be very uncomfortable and irritating particularly if you’re not used to smoking.
+It can cause coughing fits.

 Below are some specific risks that may occur as a result of using cannabis, including the common and not-too-serious and the rare and very serious.

-Unpleasant side effects become more likely with large amounts, particularly of skunk, or when cannabis is consumed too fast.
-Cannabis lowers blood pressure and this can cause a horrible rush of dizziness, sickness and fainting.
+Unpleasant side effects become more likely with large amounts and when cannabis is consumed too fast.
+Cannabis affects blood pressure and this can cause a horrible rush of dizziness, sickness and fainting.
 These effects are colloquially known as ‘throwing a whitey’ as the person suddenly becomes pale.
-If you feel ill, don’t have any more cannabis, have a lie down with your feet up, and try and eat something like a chocolate bar.
+If you feel ill, don’t have any more cannabis, have a lie down, and try and eat something like a chocolate bar.

-Cannabis sometimes causes horrible attacks of powerful anxiety and dread, especially in inexperienced users and those who take large amounts.
-Skunk may be more likely to cause freak-outs as it usually has little or no CBD.
-It is thought that CBD reduces anxiety and can reduce some of the negative effects of THC.
+Cannabis sometimes causes attacks of powerful anxiety and dread, especially in inexperienced users and those who take large amounts.
+Cannabis with little or no CBD may be more likely to cause panic, as it is thought that CBD reduces anxiety and can compensate for some of the negative effects of THC.
 Cannabis can be quite trippy, especially at very high doses, and especially in certain individuals.
 It can produce sensations of distorted reality and dissolving identity, and occasionally hallucinations.
 People describe having unstoppable streams of consciousness and loops of thought running through their head, and a feeling that they have lost control over their mind.
 The effects of panic, for example hyperventilating and having a pounding heart, can further scare the sufferer and make things worse.
 The way people react to cannabis is partly down to individual differences and genetics, so if you react to cannabis in this way, it is likely that it will happen again should you continue to use the drug.

 If someone starts feeling panicky, the worst thing you can do is sound loud and panicked too.
 Try to hold eye-contact, maybe hold their hand if you know them, and be calm and soothing, reminding them that the effects will soon fade.
 Get them to concentrate on taking long....slow.... breaths.
 Lying down with raised feet, and breathing in and out of a paper bag can help with dizziness.
 In the very rare event that they do not improve in a few minutes, or if their behaviour could be a risk to themselves or others, you might need to get medical help to prevent injuries or a drawn out traumatic experience.